thespacedyevest/cursor-in-browser-unraid/README.md

 |FM_HOME|	This is the home directory (landing) for the file manager, default "/config".|

 ### More details about the image here: https://hub.docker.com/r/arfodublo/cursor-in-browser

+A particular thanks to Joe (Sytone) who did the same job for Obsidian that can be found here: https://github.com/sytone/obsidian-remote